From Zero to AI MVP for Logistics in 30 Days: Faster Validation, Lower Risks

 6. Regulatory compliance

-Problem: Logistics data involves sensitive customer and shipping details, which are subject to GDPR, CCPA, and industry-specific regulations.
+Problem: Logistics data includes sensitive customer and shipping details that are subject to GDPR, CCPA, and industry-specific regulations.

 Solution: Embed compliance requirements directly into prototyping workflows, including anonymization and access controls.